Can You Bring Wine Glasses On A Plane

 Another important consideration is the size and quantity of wine glasses you plan to bring.
 The TSA allows liquids in containers of up to 3.4 ounces (100 milliliters) in carry-on bags.
 If your wine glasses contain more than this amount of liquid, you’ll need to pack them in checked luggage or empty them before going through security.
 Additionally, if you plan to bring multiple wine glasses, make sure they fit within the size restrictions for carry-on bags, which are typically 22 x 14 x 9 inches (56 x 36 x 23 centimeters) for most airlines.

-See also How Long Wine Stay In Your System
+See also How Long Can White Wine Last In The Fridge

 It’s worth noting that the rules and regulations regarding the transportation of wine glasses may vary depending on the airline and country you are traveling to.
 Some airlines may have additional restrictions or requirements, so it’s always a good idea to check with your airline before traveling to ensure you comply with their policies.